matthewjweaver/mjw-toolbox/ssh/README.md

 ykman fido access change-pin
 ```

-To generate sk key, leaving it on a FIDO2 device (you will not need the
+The following command generates sk key, leaving it on a FIDO2 device.
-resulting on-disk ~/.ssh/id_ed25519_sk{,.pub} files and may rm them):
+The resulting on-disk ~/.ssh/id_ed25519_sk{,.pub} files are unnecessary.
+They may be rm'd them after adding the .pub to authorized_keys:
 ```
 ssh-keygen -t ed25519-sk -O resident -C "matt@ice-nine.org"
 ```